Leon-Yu0320/BTI-Plant-phenotyping/README.md

 ```

 ### 2. Image-processing parameter selection
 Phenotypic data extraction from images will be processed by PlantCV software with minor modifications and optimizations.
-Basically, one sample image will be selected to define parameters used for data extraction and the optimized parameter will be used to extract data among the rest images derived from the same batch of experiment.
-Examples of parameter settings can be referred from house-hold [**protocols**](https://www.protocols.io/view/bti-mobile-plant-phenotyping-system-jupyter-notebo-car5sd86).
+One sample image will be selected to define parameters used for data extraction and the optimized parameter will be used to extract data among the rest images derived from the same batch of experiments.
+Examples of parameter settings can be referred from household [**protocols**](https://www.protocols.io/view/bti-mobile-plant-phenotyping-system-jupyter-notebo-car5sd86).

 ### 3.Image batch processes
-After initial selection of parameters, users will save these data into databases corresponded to different experimental sets.
-The format of databases for each type of experiments were shown as follow:
+After the initial selection of parameters, users will save these data into databases corresponding to different experimental sets.
+The format of databases for each type of experiments was shown as follows:

-**NOTE: The column names of database is required and certain characters used for name is customizable**
+**NOTE: The column names of the database is required and certain characters used for name is customizable**

 #### Database format of MULTI_PLANT pipeline (20 columns)
 | Column Numbers | Description |